Oral Hygiene in Torrance, CA

 Good oral hygiene in Torrance is the single most important thing you can do for your smile — and most of it happens at home, between visits.
 The truth is, adults over 35 lose more teeth to gum disease than to cavities, and three out of four adults experience some form of gum disease in their lifetime.
 The good news?
 Almost all of it is preventable with the right daily habits.

-At Haru Dental, our dentists help patients build a simple, effective routine that protects their teeth, gums, and overall health.
+At Haru Dental, Dr. Lee, Dr. Yoo, and Dr. Sul help patients build a simple, effective routine that protects their teeth, gums, and overall health.
 Here’s everything you need to know about practicing great oral hygiene at home and in our Torrance office.

 Cavities and gum disease are both caused by the same culprit: bacterial plaque.
 Plaque is a sticky, colorless film that forms on your teeth around the gumline — and it’s forming right now, even as you read this.
 Left alone, it hardens into tartar, irritates your gums, and eventually erodes the bone supporting your teeth.